globaleaks/whistleblowing-software/documentation/gettingstarted/Glossary.rst

    Report
        The object of the submission by a whistleblower including answers to a questionnaire and attached material.

-   Submission
-       The action performed by the whistleblower when filing a report.

    Whistleblower
        The person who files a report.